Erdogan says no decision yet on Taliban request for Turkish help at airport | Law-Order

 Erdogan says no decision yet on Taliban request for Turkish help at airport

-Turkey has not made a final decision on a Taliban request for support to run the Kabul airport after foreign forces withdraw over security concerns and uncertainty there, President Tayyip Erdogan said on Friday, adding talks were still underway.
-The military began evacuations on Wednesday.
-"The Taliban have made a request regarding the operation of the Kabul airport.
+Turkey has not made a final decision on a Taliban request for support to run the Kabul airport after foreign forces withdraw over security concerns and uncertainty in Afghanistan, President Tayyip Erdogan said on Friday, adding talks were still underway.
+Officials told Reuters this week that the Taliban had asked Turkey for technical help to run the airport but demanded that Ankara's military pull out by an Aug.
+31 deadline.

 - Country: